 Taking a planned and structured approach can help you to feel in control of the process of meeting new people – and by reaching out to others you will also help them, by giving them more opportunities to find friends.

 First, you may want to think about those places you are going to be anyway – class, common areas, student accommodation.
 Think about the opportunities this may bring.

-When we move into a new environment, like a new university, school or workplace, a lot of our initial socialising and relationship building tends to happen in the soft spaces between formal events, like before or after a meeting or class.
+When we move into a new environment, like university, school or workplace, a lot of our initial socialising tends to happen at times between events, like before or after a meeting or class.
 You can use these opportunities to get to know the people better – by suggesting you and your classmates grab a coffee after class or to set up study groups.

 Take your time in implementing your ideas.
 You don’t have to do everything at once.
 Pick the first few things to try and then build from there.
 Try to remember that this is a process.
 If you don’t meet anyone you like in the first few tries, that doesn’t mean you won’t make friends.
 It just means you haven’t found them yet.
-Keep building and acting on your plan and use the support in your university and Students’ Union to help you get there.
+Keep building and acting on your plan and use the support in your university to help you get there.